w3f/polkadot-wiki/docs/general/start-building.md

 :::

 ## Requests for Comment (RFCs)

 With the release of [Polkadot runtime 1.0](./polkadot-v1.md), Polkadot's codebase is in the hands of the community.
 Anyone can open a
-[Request for Comment (RFC)](https://github.com/polkadot-fellows/RFCs) to propose and discuss changes to the network protocol, runtime logic, and public interfaces, and other technical matters.
+[Request for Comment (RFC)](https://github.com/polkadot-fellows/RFCs) to propose and discuss changes to the network protocol, runtime logic, public interfaces, and other technical matters.

 To submit an RFC, follow the instructions [here](https://github.com/polkadot-fellows/RFCs#process).